PerrinThibaud/archi-pypwa/README.md

 ![](readme-resources/screenshot.png)

-To run the app, just start it as a Flask application (keep the app running for the web weather API).
+To run the app, just start it as a Flask application (keep the app running for the web API).

 ```bash